That-Dev-Girl-Sites/jhalabi.com/_includes/work-sites.md

 **WordPress, HTML, Twig, SCSS**

 I have been working with the ADF since 2016.
 Initially, I simply maintained their existing site on WordPress.
 More recently, I developed a new theme to support a complete site overhaul, which included a new look and more streamlined content strategy.
 This WordPress theme integrates with MailChimp for newsletter subscriptions and PayPal for donations.
-The site launched in April 2022.
+The updated site launched in April 2022.
 </div>

 <div markdown="1">